scala-native/scala-native/docs/user/interop.rst

    has to zone allocate.

-   One typical example of this are C strings that are created from Scala strings using ``native.toCString``.
+   One typical example of this are C strings that are created from Scala strings using ``unsafe.toCString``.
 The conversion takes implicit zone parameter and allocates the result in that zone.

    When using zone allocated memory one has to be careful not to